HMT-seminar-2014/hmt-12D/writing/scholiapresentation.md

 #1.
 Book 12, line 93

+!{Line 93}[1]

 [1]: urn:cite:hmt:vaimg.VA156RN-0327@0.1662,0.4102,0.4665,0.1826

-Note the catalogue of the Trojan heroes, introduces five heroes.
-Tie in to the catalogue theme.

-a.
-Bring up Paris.
-The scholia above references Paris as a leader:
+{This scholion}[2] references Paris and is what our scholion of interest comments on.

 [2]: urn:cite:hmt:vaimg.VA156RN-0327@0.6256,0.4696,0.1652,0.0451

 _________

 #2.
 Why is this scholion here?
 What is its function?#

-There may be a common source from which Scribe A (Venetus A) and Scribe B (Venetus B) derived their infromation, but made editorial decisions when they wrote their scholia.
+There may be a common source from which Scribe A (Venetus A) and Scribe B (Venetus B) derived their information, but made editorial decisions when they wrote their scholia.
 This provides a glimpse into the role the scribe plays when composing of scholia.

 _________